 If you are interested in adopting a Weimaraner, the best approach is to immediately submit an application and go through the interview process and have your application on file.
 Do not wait until you see a Weimaraner online that interests you since people with a pre-approved application will get first claim to lifestyle-matched Weimaraners as they come into rescue.
 As an all volunteer force, we hope you understand that we need to use our time wisely, so to get information on any individual dog, we do ask that you first submit an application.

 If you are willing to consider adopting a senior dog, you should know that you would be committing an incredible act of kindness by giving an older dog a chance to have a happy stable home for the last years of their life.
-Very few people are willing to adopt older dogs and because of that, they often linger in permanent foster care never having the dedicated family they need to make a perfect life just for them.
-There are no adoption fees for adopting a senior dog.
+Very few people are willing to adopt older dogs and because of that, they often linger in permanent foster care, never having the dedicated family they need to make a perfect life just for them.
+The adoption fees are reduced for adopting a senior dog.

 We seldom get very young puppies into rescue.
 However, only focusing on age is not a good method for finding the right dog for you.
 If you understand the Weimaraner breed, you will know that it is not necessary to get a young dog to form a bond.
 The Weimaraner breed is known as one of the neediest breeds of all of the AKC breeds.
 The bond formed with their humans is unusually strong at any age which is why separation anxiety disorder is more common in Weimaraners than in many breeds.
 Since a Weimaraner lives to 12 - 14 years of age, a 2 year old Weimaraner would live with you for an entire decade.
 We are a science-based professional rescue organization with superior skills in matching the right Weimaraner to the right family.
 If you feel you will accept nothing other than a puppy, please read our information here: Ethical Breeding and Perpetuation of the Breeds.pdf on how to find an ethical breeder from which to purchase a puppy.

-Adoption fees are typically $350.00, with fees waived for senior dogs or special needs dogs.
+Adoption fees are typically $350.00, with fees reduced for senior dogs or waived for special needs dogs.
 Other than insurance and some minor printing and internet cost, all monies collected by this rescue go directly to the healthcare and feeding of our program Weimaraners.
 Any donations you would like to make at any time is greatly appreciated.

 Attention Cat Owners: If, as a cat owner, you are considering adopting a rescue Weimaraner, you should expect a considerably longer wait time for adoption.
 It is very difficult to find an appropriate Weimaraner to place in homes with cats as we get very few Weimaraners into our program that are cat-safe.
 The Weimaraner is a hunting breed and unless they are raised with cats as companions, they are typically not safe with cats.
 If you choose to apply for adoption, we will hold your application and let you know if we get a cat-safe Weimaraner into our program, but for those dogs we typically have a waiting list and the wait can be quite long.